oktadev/okta-blog/_source/_posts/2021-01-13-developers-cheatsheet-csharp-9.md

 - Supply a method returning the new interface type **IAsyncEnumerable<>** and containing the composite keyword **yield return await** in its code
 - In the call site, use the new **await foreach** asynchronous iteration construct

 The new pattern is particularly suited for scenarios where the data emitter has the characteristics of a stream.
 A relevant example is an Internet of Things (IoT) environment.
 Imagine a pool of meteorology sensors distributed across a territory, which send updates to a cloud service, either in a timely fashion, and/or when some specific condition is detected (for example, the temperature changes by at least 1 degree).
-This is a typical scenario for the *observer/observable* pattern, however asynchronous streams help represent it in code with similar expressivity, and probably less ceremony.
+This is a typical scenario for the *observer/observable* pattern, however, asynchronous streams help represent it in code with similar expressivity, and probably less ceremony.

 Here an example, followed by some explanation and a few notes.